MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-customers.md

 Shopify allows you to run your B2B and DTC business from one place with the power and ease of Shopify's all-in-one platform.
 Shopify Connector also works with different flavors of e-Commerce.

-While Shopify has two entities, customer and company, in [!INCLUDE[prod_short](../includes/prod_short.md)] it it's only customer, which affects how synchronization works.
+While Shopify has two entities, customer and company, but [!INCLUDE[prod_short](../includes/prod_short.md)] has only the customer entity, which affects how synchronization works.

-If you run DTC, the buyer is created in Shopify as a customer, imported into [!INCLUDE[prod_short](../includes/prod_short.md)] as a Shopify customer and linked or converted to a customer.
+When you run DTC, the buyer is created in Shopify as a customer.
+THe customer is then imported to [!INCLUDE[prod_short](../includes/prod_short.md)] as a Shopify customer, and linked or converted to a customer.

 If you run B2B, the buyer is created in Shopify as a customer linked to a company.
 The customer is imported to [!INCLUDE[prod_short](../includes/prod_short.md)] as a Shopify customer, and the company is imported to [!INCLUDE[prod_short](../includes/prod_short.md)] as a Shopify company and linked or converted to a customer.

-To export a customer from [!INCLUDE[prod_short](../includes/prod_short.md)] to Shopify, the steps are slightly different if you want to export a customer as a Shopify customer for DTC, or export a customer as a company and customer pair for the B2B flow.
+To export a customer from [!INCLUDE[prod_short](../includes/prod_short.md)] to Shopify, the steps are slightly different depending on what you want to do:

+* Export a customer as a Shopify customer for DTC.
+* Export a customer as a company and customer pair for the B2B flow.

 ## Important settings when importing DTC customers from Shopify